fizzed/blaze/README.md

    you or others can run it with `java -jar blaze.jar`.
  - [IDE support](https://github.com/fizzed/blaze-netbeans)
  - Small size so you can commit `blaze.jar` to your repository
- - Careful defaults and intuitive conventions are used to minimize typing to run your scripts.
- - Heavy use of statically accessible methods for simple cross-language access to Blaze-supplied utilities.
- - Fluent-style method calls for elegant looking scripts
- - APIs encourage use of modern Java APIs (e.g. `java.nio.file.Path` instead of `java.io.File`)
  - Excellent framework support for executing processes, modifying the filesystem, user interaction, http, and ssh.
- - Easily include in any Java library as a dependency to accomplish whatever the framework doesn't provide.
+ - Easily use any Java library as a dependency to accomplish whatever the framework doesn't provide.

 ## More documentation